 - Makeup: The majority is crushed greenstone with one small boardwalk section and another with rubberized mats.
 Some sections the granite were thicker than others, which can be challenging for some manual wheelchairs especially when going slightly uphill.

 - Width: At least 5 feet with 60X60 inch turn-around spaces.
 From the parking lot, follow the access sign for the most accessible route.

 - Slope: Ranged between 5 to 10 degrees.
 Before the section where the grade is more than 8 degrees (does not pass ABA standards) is a sign warning of the upcoming steepness; the hill short but the steepest point of the trail.
 Throughout the ABA accessible section of the trail are landing pads 60×60 inches.

-- Parking: A couple of designated spots with van access are closet to the trailhead.
+- Parking: A couple of designated spots with van access are close to the trailhead.